Paid product placements and endorsements

 What do we mean when we talk about paid product placements?

-Paid product placements are defined as pieces of content that are created specifically for a sponsor and where that sponsor's brand, message, or product is integrated directly into the content.
+Paid product placements can be described as pieces of content that are created [specifically] for a third party and/or where that third party's brand, message, or product is integrated directly into the content.
 A typical example of a paid product placement is one in which a marketer pays you (or provides other non-monetary advantages or incentives) to specifically mention their product or brand in what would normally be the editorial part of the content.

 Do I need to notify YouTube if a video has a paid product placement, endorsement, or other commercial relationship?

-Yes, you can notify us by checking the appropriate box when you're choosing your monetization settings for a video.
+Yes, you can notify us by checking the appropriate box in your video's Advanced Settings tab.

-Do I need to notify anyone else about a paid product placement?
+Do I need to notify anyone else about any commercial relationship connected to my video?

 Will YouTube still run ads against these videos?

 Does this mean I can burn Video Ads (pre-rolls, mid rolls and post rolls) into my videos?

-No. The policy does not allow partners to burn advertiser-created and supplied pre-rolls into their content or other commercial breaks where YouTube offers a comparable ad format.
-This policy is intended specifically for content creators who create ads on behalf of sponsors.
+No. YouTube's Ads Policy does not allow you to burn advertiser-created and supplied Video Ads into your content or other commercial breaks where YouTube offers similar ad formats.
 If you have an advertiser interested in serving ads specifically against your content, please work with your partner manager to facilitate the transaction.
 See more information on our policies around third party embedded sponsorships.

-The sponsor wants to have a title card before the video with their brand name and product information.
+The marketer or sponsor wants to have a title card before or after the video with their brand name and product information.
 Is this ok?